Apple buys Finnish sleep tracking app maker Beddit

-HELSINKI (Reuters) - Apple (AAPL.O) has acquired a sleep tracking app and hardware maker Beddit, the company said on Wednesday.
+HELSINKI, May 10 (Reuters) - Apple has acquired a sleep tracking app and hardware maker Beddit, the Finnish startup said on its website.

+The terms of the deal were not disclosed and neither of the companies were immediately available for a comment.

+"Beddit has been acquired by Apple.
+Your personal data will be collected, used and disclosed in accordance with the Apple Privacy Policy," the company said.

 Beddit manufactures a monitoring device which tracks heart rate, breathing and sleep time when placed on a bed.